codurance/site/_videos/2017-09-05-mars-rover.md

 ## Screencast: Outside-In Classicist TDD by Sandro Mancuso

-In this screencast Sandro Mancuso performs the Mars Rover kata using Classicist TDD but starting from outside, that means, the public interface of the main class (Rover).
-As in any good classicist approach to TDD, design decisions are done during the refactoring phase.
-This video shows that the outside-in approach to _design_ is still relevant regardless which TDD style you prefer.
+In this screencast Sandro Mancuso performs the Mars Rover kata using Classicist TDD but starting from the public interface of the main class (Rover), which is normally associated to the Outside-In approach to TDD.
+As in any good classicist approach to TDD, design decisions are made during the refactoring phase.
+This video shows that the outside-in approach to _software design_ can be used with whichever TDD style you prefer.